GoogleCloudPlatform/spanner-migration-tool/mysql/README.md

 ### Secondary Indexes

-The tool maps MySQL secondary indexes to spanner secondary indexes, and preserves constraint names where possible.
-Note that Spanner requires index key constraint names to be globally unique (within a database), but in MySQL they only have to be unique for a table, so we add a uniqueness suffix to a name if needed.The tool also maps `UNIQUE` constraint into `UNIQUE` secondary index.
+The tool maps MySQL secondary indexes to Spanner secondary indexes, and preserves constraint names where possible.
+Note that Spanner requires index key constraint names to be globally unique (within a database), but in MySQL they only have to be unique for a table, so we add a uniqueness suffix to a name if needed.
+The tool also maps `UNIQUE` constraint into `UNIQUE` secondary index.
 Note that for MySQL dump we skip ordering of the key column (i.e, ascending/descending) as mysqldump parser is not able to parse those values.

 ### Other MySQL features